If you’re experiencing Low Sex Drive or other Sexual Issues,

-Start with 2-3 minutes once or twice a day (you can do them in the car, while watching TV or at your desk,) and try to build up to 10 minutes twice a day, although we realize that’s a ambitious for many women.
+Start with 2-3 minutes once or twice a day (you can do them in the car, while watching TV or at your desk,) and try to build up to 10 minutes twice a day, although we realize that’s ambitious for many women.
 Do what you can, but do something.
 You’ll be better off today and down the road.
-If you’d like some help, see our Kegel CD.
-We created it because there was nothing pleasant and fun to help us keep Kegels in our daily regimen!
+If you’d like some help, listen to our instructional Kegel audio recordings below.

 Kegel "How To" Audio

-The audio tracks, below, are intended to teach you how to do Kegel exercises, and to help you find the time and space to start a Kegel exercise program.
-You can download them to your iPod and you can do the exercises on the bus, on your bed or on your living room sofa.
-Each circuit is taped using a different type of music so that you can vary your workout.
-The Introduction describes the program, then start the series by listening to “What’s a Kegel and how to do one?”
-Once you feel as though you’ve mastered it, you can skip this these and go straight to the circuits.
+The audio tracks below are intended to teach you how to do Kegel exercises, and to help you find the time and space to start a Kegel exercise program.
+You can do the exercises any time, any where — on the bus, on your bed or on your living room sofa.
+Each circuit features a different type of music so that you can vary your workout.
+The Introduction describes the program and then you can continue the series by listening to “What’s a Kegel and how to do one?”
+Once you feel as though you’ve mastered these first 2, you can go straight to the circuits.